hnarayanan/harishnarayanan.org/content/writing/kubernetes-django.md

 ## Practical example on Google Container Engine

-The example application we're going to be focusing on is a simple blog application.
+The example application that we're going to be focusing on is a simple blog application.

 {{< figure src="/images/writing/kubernetes-django/django-girls-blog-screenshot.png" title="Sample blog app following the Django Girls Tutorial." >}}